 Dr. Edward Payne, the psychiatrist, walked close beside Killion.
 Too close.
 He looked at Killion as the man spoke, and there was something about that, something about his rapt attention upon Killion, something…

-Ever since Adam Killion’s arrest fifteen years ago, his disciples had started clubs and organizations all over the country in his name.
-They worshipped Killion like he was their lord and savior.
+Ever since Adam Killion’s arrest eighteen years ago, his disciples had started clubs and organizations all over the world in his name.
 They were drawn to his good looks, his charisma, and most of all his lack of conscience.
-To those groups, the absence of a conscience was considered the ultimate survival skill, an indication of a superior being that would one day rule the world.
+To those groups, the absence of a conscience was considered the ultimate survival skill, a sign of a superior being that would one day rule the world.
 Survival of the fittest at its foulest.

-The FBI had been monitoring all the groups, but still hundreds of copycat murders had taken place and they’d taken copycatting to a whole new level.
-Too many of the murders were identical to Killion’s, which meant Killion was talking to someone, but no one had been able to figure out how.
+The FBI had been monitoring all the groups, but still hundreds of copycat murders had taken place.
+Too many of the murders were identical to Killion’s, which meant Killion was talking to someone, but no one had figured out how.
 Until now, when the answer was strolling across the yard in his three-piece suit that looked more fitting for a Wall Street tycoon than a prison doctor.
 A prison doctor who had unlimited, unmonitored, access to Adam Killion.

 “Gotcha, fucker,” Dolan whispered to the psychiatrist.
-He reached for his contraband cell phone to call his supervisor, SSA Coleman, but then it dawned on him that the men were heading straight toward the staff gate at the back of the prison, which led to the creepy old administration building.
+He reached for his contraband cell phone to call his supervisor, SSA Coleman, but then he realized the men were heading straight toward the staff gate at the back of the prison, which led to the creepy old administration building.
 A building that no inmate should ever enter.
 It wasn’t part of the prison.
 It wasn’t secure.

-The admin building might look like a horror show reject, but it was used solely for all the organizational duties that were more easily conducted outside a maximum-security facility.
+The admin building might look like a horror show reject, but they used it solely for all the organizational duties that were more easily conducted outside a maximum-security facility.

-“There’s no way they can be taking him outside the prison.
+“There’s no way they can take him outside the prison.
 There should be more than one CO.
 There should be a convoy.
 There should’ve been days of planning, practice and preparation.”

-He grabbed his radio and hit the call button.
+Dolan grabbed his radio and hit the call button.
 Nothing happened.
 No beep.
 No static.
 He pressed it again.
 Nothing.
-After he banged it against his leg, he tried again, but the thing was deader than a corpse when it should’ve been fully charged.
-Suspicion licked his neck with its sharp tongue.
+After he banged it against his leg, he tried again, but the thing was deader than a corpse when it should’ve been charged.
+His shoulders tensed and his hands on the rifle began to sweat.

 He picked up the receiver to the ancient corded phone hanging on the wall and punched in the prison’s lockdown code.
 Nothing.